Harris snaps at question about border trip delay: 'It's not my first trip'

 "It’s not my first trip, I’ve been to the border many times," she snapped back, apparently referring to visits she made to the border as senator.

-She claimed that the visit leads after the work done in Guatemala and Mexico.
+She claimed the visit builds on the work done in Guatemala and Mexico.

 "Because as I’ve long said, I said back in March I was going to come to the border so this is not a new plan, but the reality of it is we have to deal with the causes and we have to deal with the effects," she said.